These Low Carb Burger Lettuce Wraps are made with double-stacked patties sandwiched between layers of cheddar cheese and special sauce!

 Ingredients and substitutions

-- Ground beef – if you’re looking for a leaner option to this recipe, use ground turkey.
+- Ground beef – if you’re looking for a leaner option, use ground turkey.

-- Boston lettuce – iceberg lettuce or romaine lettuce leaves can be used as the lettuce wraps if you aren’t able to find Boston lettuce.
+- Boston lettuce – iceberg lettuce or romaine lettuce leaves can be used if you can’t find Boston lettuce.

 - Plum tomatoes – use heirloom tomatoes, Roma tomatoes or red vine tomatoes in place of plum tomatoes.